 Large businesses must contend with managing access to various platforms.
 Why is this important?
 Simply put, access management tools help to maximize security for your business streaming account.

-Some enterprise video streaming solutions offer a feature called “multi-level access”.
+To that end, some enterprise video streaming solutions offer a feature called “multi-level access”.
 Not surprisingly, this feature allows you to create multiple users with distinct login information.
 For each user, businesses can restrict the features they can access.
-This allows users to easily empower finance people, creative producers, live streamers, analytics/data experts, and managers.
+In turn, this allows users to easily empower finance people, creative producers, live streamers, analytics/data experts, and managers.

-Analytics data is becoming increasingly valuable to modern businesses.
+Analytics data is becoming increasingly valuable to modern businesses, particularly with enterprise video streaming solutions.
 Broadcasters can use this feature to track customers and identify business opportunities or failures.
 Analytics also help users to make critical decisions based on hard data—not feelings.

 Brightcove – Includes basic analytics at $199/month (*this plan doesn’t include live streaming).
 Advanced analytics with Enterprise Communications plans start at $499/month.